Human interactions with molluscs

-Useful interactions
+Practical uses

 Adornment

 Seashells are admired and collected by conchologists and others for scientific purposes and for their decorative qualities.

 Seashells have been used for personal adornment, such as the strings of cowries in the traditional dress of the Kikuyu people of Kenya, and the formal dress of the Pearly Kings and Queens of London.

 Most molluscs with shells can produce pearls, but only the pearls of bivalves and some gastropods, whose shells are lined with nacre, are valuable.
 The best natural pearls are produced by marine pearl oysters, Pinctada margaritifera and Pinctada mertensi, which live in the tropical and subtropical waters of the Pacific Ocean.
 Natural pearls form when a small foreign object gets stuck between the mantle and shell.

 Pearls for use as jewellery are cultured by inserting either "seeds" or beads into oysters.
 The "seed" method uses grains of ground shell from freshwater mussels, and overharvesting for this purpose has endangered several freshwater mussel species in the southeastern United States.
 The pearl industry is so important in some areas, significant sums of money are spent on monitoring the health of farmed molluscs.

 Musical instruments

-Seashells including the sacred chank or shankha Turbinella pyrum; "Triton's trumpet" Charonia tritonis; and the Queen Conch Strombus gigas have been used as musical instruments around the world.
+Seashells including the sacred chank or shankha Turbinella pyrum; "Triton's trumpet" Charonia tritonis; and the queen conch (Aliger gigas) have been used as musical instruments around the world.